somnambulist-tech/event-service-skeleton/readme.md

 This project is pre-configured to start an app container and an event queue listener.
 Both will send logs to the data-service syslog service.

+If you are working with micro services then be sure to check out: [Project Manager](https://github.com/somnambulist-tech/project-manager) a CLI toolkit that makes working with multiple services a little bit easier.

 ## Usage / Installation

 Create a new repository using this as a base and then update / modify / do what you need